UCSAS 2024 USOPC Data Challenge

 Prizes

-Finalists (Six teams: three high school / undergraduate and three graduate) will be invited to present their work at UCSAS 2024 in Storrs, CT.
-Winning teams (one high school/undergraduate team and one graduate team) will receive some travel support and have their registration fees waived.
+Finalists (Six teams: three high school / undergraduate and three graduate) will be invited to present their work at UCSAS 2024 in Storrs, CT, and will receive some travel support and have their registration fees waived.
 The winning teams will receive a cash prize (UCONN) and a plaque (UCONN).
-Additionally, the winning teams will have the opportunity to showcase their work, with all travel, registrations, and expenses paid, at the 2024 U.S. Olympic & Paralympic Data, Analytics & Technology Summit in Colorado Springs, CO, providing them with increased exposure and potential opportunities for future collaborations.
+Additionally, one member of each winning team will have the opportunity to showcase their team’s work, with all travel, registrations, and expenses paid, at the 2024 U.S. Olympic & Paralympic Data, Analytics & Technology Summit in Colorado Springs, CO, providing them with increased exposure and potential opportunities for future collaborations.
 The runners-up will receive a certificate of achievement (UCONN) and recognition for their outstanding performance in the Data Challenge.

 Another webinar may be arranged depending on demand